van-anh-do-2703/van-anh-do-2703.github.io/index.md

 During this project, I analyzed New York Stock Exchange data using Summary Statistics and communicated findings with visualizations.
 The main goals for this project is to:

-- created a dashboard for Profit and Loss Statement populating automatically with each selected company
+- create a **dashboard for Profit and Loss Statement** populating automatically with each selected company
-- created a financial forecast model with three scenarios (best case, base case, and weak case).
+- create a **financial forecast model** with three scenarios (best case, base case, and weak case).